El Rushbo, your guiding light through times of trouble, confusion, murkiness, tumult, chaos, the blues, and yes, even the good times as well.

 You predicted this.

-You felt it and you said it a long time ago.
+And you said it a long time ago.

-And you know, really it just comes back to a couple things.
+And, you know, really, it just comes back to a couple things.

-Uh we had way more people on the ground than anyone understood or gave credit to us for.
+We had way more people on the ground than anyone understood or gave credit to us for.

 But let's just put that aside.

-But being a candidate that people actually believed would go to Washington and do what he said by when he said drain the swamp.
+Donald Trump was the candidate that authentically captured the vehicle where everyone wanted to go as far as being the change candidate, but being a candidate that people actually believed would go to Washington and do what he said when he said drain the swamp.

-You know, if anyone else said that, at least a lot of these folks that were running, it may not be believable because there's, you know, politicians say a lot of things.
+When he said drain the swamp, you know, if anyone else said that, at least a lot of these folks that were running, it may not be believable because there's, you know, politicians say a lot of things.

 He represented something bigger than the day-to-day stories in Politico and other magazines that just have to fill space.